1995 Pasay local elections

 Local elections were held in Pasay on May 8, 1995 within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the representative for the lone district, and the councilors, six of them in the two districts of the city.

 Background

-Mayor Pablo Cuneta ran for re-election.

-Vice Mayor Wenceslao Trinidad ran for re-election.
+Mayor Pablo Cuneta ran for reelection, with Vice Mayor Wenceslao Trinidad as his running mate.
+They will face the tandem of 1992 mayoral candidate Rolando Briones and Councilor Moti Arceo.

-Rep. Jovito Claudio ran for re-election.
+Representative Jovito Claudio also ran for reelection.
+His main opponent is Elaine Gamboa-Cuneta, wife of Mayor Cuneta.